Towards Open-World Gesture Recognition: Open-World Gesture Recognition (OWGR)

 \subsection{Problem Formulation}

-We formulated our problem more formally in this section.
-In \textit{task-incremental setting} for open-world gesture recognition, the tasks (new context/gesture/user) come sequentially and the learner optimizes until convergence within each task \cite{rusu2016progressive,fernando2017pathnet,rebuffi2017icarl}.
+We formulate the OWGR problem more formally in this section.
+In a \emph{task-incremental setting} for \emph{open-world gesture recognition}, the tasks (new context/gesture/user) arrive sequentially and the learner optimizes until convergence within each task \cite{rusu2016progressive,fernando2017pathnet,rebuffi2017icarl}.
 This setting has the following assumptions: \begin{s_enumerate} \item Each new context/gesture/user would have a batch of data points.
 Therefore, the gesture data arrives sequentially in batches, with each batch corresponding to one task.
 The continual learning takes one batch at a time, while we can still perform offline learning \textit{within} each task. \item The recognition model will have a multi-head configuration, as each task needs a separate output layer.
 Therefore, a task descriptor is also fed into the recognition model since the algorithm needs to know which head to use for that specific task.
 In practice, this task descriptor would be generated through various sensing modalities (e.g., activity recognition and location information~\cite{vrigkas2015review}).
 For example, a classifier using egocentric video from a head-mounted display would estimate an activity context.
-We discuss the feasibility of this method in Section \ref{sec:limitations}. \end{s_enumerate}
+We discuss the feasibility of this method in Section~\ref{sec:when} and Section~\ref{sec:limitations}. \changetextxx{ Despite a multi-head configuration may not be necessary for the \emph{new user} case, the multi-head approach simplifies the comparative analysis of different continual learning methods --- allowing for consistent evaluation with minimal adjustments.} \end{s_enumerate}

-Traditional gesture recognition \changetext{assumes} testing and training data share similar characteristics, that is, they are \changetext{independent and identically distributed} (i.i.d). \changetext{For this problem setting}, we represent the training set as $D_{train} = {(x_{i},y_{i})}^{n}_{i=1}$, where $n$ denotes the number of training data available, contains a feature vector $x_{i}\in X$, and a target vector $y_{i}\in Y$.
+Traditional gesture recognition assumes testing and training data share similar characteristics, that is, they are independent and identically distributed (i.i.d).
+For this problem setting, we represent the training set as $D_{train} = {(x_{i},y_{i})}^{n}_{i=1}$, where $n$ denotes the number of training data available, contains a feature vector $x_{i}\in X$, and a target vector $y_{i}\in Y$.
 Each data pair in the training set $(x_{i},y_{i})$ is sampled from an i.i.d probability distribution, which corresponds to a single task.
 The goal is to minimize the empirical risk of all data in the task by optimizing the parameters $\theta$ of the gesture recognition model~\cite{vapnik1999overview}:

 where the loss function $\mathcal{L}$ penalizes prediction errors, and $f$ denotes the trained gesture recognition model.

 However, the i.i.d assumption no longer holds in OWGR, where data arrives in an online fashion with changing characteristics.
 A learner will observe the continuum of data as a triplet $(x_{i},y_{i},t_{i})$. $t_{i} \in T$ is a task descriptor identifying the task associated with the pair $(x_{i},y_{i})$.
 The pair is sampled from a probability distribution $P_{t_{i}}$ corresponding to the task descriptor $t_{i}$.
 In each task $t_{i}$, the gesture data pair $(x_{i},y_{i})$ is locally i.i.d.